 Ben Doherty noted that the Dean of the Law School informed law librarians that all future librarians hired at the Law School will be hired as University Executive Staff.
 Law Library faculty think this decision reflects the arbitrary way in which the language of the new policies is being applied.
 Dean wanted to put them at highest level of university staff even though that category doesn’t fit librarians.
 The law librarians had wanted to be academic general faculty, as will be the case with new hires at the University Library.
 (Law, Health Sciences, and Darden have libraries that are administratively part of those schools rather than the University Library.)

 The Provost is collecting reports of ways in which the new policies are not working.
-Bill Keene has submitted a summary of concerns with the new policies (see below) and Council will send a request to general faculty
+Bill Keene has submitted a summary of concerns with the new policies (see below) and Council will send a request to general faculty.

 The Chair will write to the general faculty asking for specific stories, feedback, concerns. (“How has this impacted you?”)
 The GFC Policy Committee will collate this feedback into a document to be shared at the next meeting.